 Contributing Factors to High Cholesterol

-One reason for having high cholesterol may be metabolic syndrome, defined as having three or more of: a large waist, high triglyceride levels, reduced HDL cholesterol level, increased blood pressure or elevated fasting blood sugar.
+One reason for having high cholesterol may be a metabolic syndrome, defined as having three or more of: a large waist, high triglyceride levels, reduced HDL cholesterol level, increased blood pressure or elevated fasting blood sugar.
 Metabolic syndrome is often characterized by an apple- or pear-shaped body.

 - Expanded lipid analysis.
 This analysis measures lipids, lipid subfractions, particle size and particle number.